What Is Trich? And what causes Trichomoniasis?

-Trichomoniasis is a common sexually transmitted infection that affects the vagina and urethra.
+Trichomoniasis or ‘Trich’ for short is a common sexually transmitted infection caused by a tiny parasite called trichomonas vaginalis, which affects the vagina and urethra.

 To check your symptoms, use our interactive guide to symptoms.

 Seen predominantly in women, Trichomoniasis symptoms tend to appear between 5 and 28 days after exposure.

 If you develop any of the follow symptoms, you may have Trich and should visit your GP to confirm the diagnosis.
 Symptoms of Trich include: